 Different colors communicate different feelings.
 Here’s a short guide about the feelings each color evokes:

-8. Come Up With a Slogan
+8. Create a Brand Slogan

 There is no fixed way of writing a slogan.
 However, you can keep the following points in mind while coming up with your own:

-Create a metaphor in your slogan – for example, “Red Bull gives you wings” from Red Bull.
+- Create a metaphor in your slogan – for example, “Red Bull gives you wings” from Red Bull.

-Literally describe your brand – for example, “Beanz Meanz Heinz” by Heinz.
+- Describe your brand – for example, “Beanz Meanz Heinz” by Heinz.

-Make your claim – for example, “The World’s Strongest Coffee” by Death Wish Coffee.
+- Make your claim – for example, “The World’s Strongest Coffee” by Death Wish Coffee.

-Use labels – for example, “A party game for horrible people” by Cards Against Humanity.
+- Use labels – for example, “A party game for horrible people” by Cards Against Humanity.

-Make it rhyme – for example, “The best part of wakin’ up is Folgers in your cup” by Folgers Coffee.
+- Make it rhyme – for example, “The best part of wakin’ up is Folgers in your cup” by Folgers Coffee.

-Showcase your customers’ attitude – for example, “I’m Lovin’ It” by McDonald’s.
+- Showcase your customers’ attitude – for example, “I’m Lovin’ It” by McDonald’s.

-9. Create Your Logo
+9. Create Brand Logo

 Your brand’s logo will appear everywhere.
 It works like the face of your company and is one of the most important parts of branding.
-If you’re looking to learn how to build a brand, logos are an important part that you must not miss.

 a.
 Abstract Logos